UT Health Austin Comprehensive Memory Center Receives 2019 Innovators in Aging Award

 Written by: Lauryn Feil

 The Texas Health and Human Services Commission (HHSC) announced on May 16, 2019 that UT Health Austin’s Comprehensive Memory Center within the Mulva Clinic for the Neurosciences was one of five recipients of the 2019 Innovators in Aging Award.

-This first ever annual award provides state-level recognition to organizations that have worked to improve the quality of life for older adults in Texas.
-It is projected that by 2030 a little over 19% of the Texas population will be 65 or older, creating a need for enhanced efforts to help older adults age and live well.
+This first-ever annual award provides state-level recognition to organizations that have worked to improve the quality of life for older adults in Texas.
+It is projected that by 2030 a little over 19% of the Texas population will be 65 years of age or older, creating a need for enhanced efforts to help older adults age and live well.

 Because one of the main driving forces behind the award is to help increase improvements in the services, and resources for the older adult population, submitters for the award had to demonstrate innovative concepts in the following categories of aging and living well: being healthy, being connected and being informed.

 The Comprehensive Memory Center was chosen as a recipient for this award based on its transformative approach to healthcare.
 The interprofessional and collaborative team approach offered at the center puts patients, their goals and their values at the center of their care surrounded by a team of providers that includes doctors, advanced practitioners, mental and behavioral health providers and more that work closely together to meet each patient’s unique needs.